NASA rover Perseverance will prowl ancient lake bed on Mars for signs of life

 “Is it a foregone conclusion that as long as you have the right mix, things are going to happen and you’re going to end up with life?” said Mary Voytek, head of NASA’s astrobiology program.
 “We don’t really have the answer to that.”

-The new rover mission is officially known as Mars 2020, and it is the first part of a multiphase project called the Mars Sample Return campaign, only this leg has been fully funded by Congress.
+The new rover mission is officially known as Mars 2020, and it is the first part of a multiphase project called the Mars Sample Return campaign.
+Only this leg has been fully funded by Congress.

 Perseverance will launch from Florida’s Cape Canaveral atop an Atlas V rocket.
 It will be the second robotic mission to Mars in the span of a week: China on Thursday launched its own probe, named Tianwen-1, which is that country’s first attempt to land a craft on Mars.